MitchCC-design/ec2-portfolio/README.md

-# EC2 Portfolio Website
+# EC2 Portfolio Website (Now Using Terraform)

-This repository contains the automated deployment script and configuration for a professional portfolio website hosted on AWS EC2.
-The project leverages AWS cloud infrastructure to provide a scalable, efficient, and fully automated web hosting solution.
+This repository contains the infrastructure code for deploying a professional portfolio website on AWS EC2.
+Originally, this project was manually deployed using the AWS Console, but it has now been fully automated using Terraform.

 ## Project Overview